-The following table presents the aggregate fees and expenses paid or accrued by the Company for professional services rendered by the Company's former independent registered public accounting firm, EisnerAmper, in fiscal years 2019 and 2018.
-Other than as set forth below, no professional services were rendered or fees billed by EisnerAmper during fiscal years 2019 and 2018.
+The following table presents the aggregate fees and expenses paid or accrued by the Company for professional services in fiscal year 2020 rendered by BDO, the Company's current independent registered public accounting firm, and in fiscal year 2019 by EisnerAmper, the Company's former independent registered public accounting firm.
+Other than as set forth below, no professional services were rendered or fees billed by BDO during fiscal year 2020 or by EisnerAmper during fiscal years 2019.

-Service 2019 2018
+Service 2020 2019

-Audit Fees (1) \$ 368,600 \$ 345,000
+Audit Fees (1) \$ 359,425 \$ 368,000

-Audit-Related Fees (2) 25,000 31,000
+Audit-Related Fees (2) 26,500 25,000

 Tax Fees (3) - -

 All Other Fees (4) - -

-TOTAL \$ 393,600 \$ 376,000
+TOTAL \$ 385,925 \$ 393,000

-- (1) Audit fees consist of professional services rendered for the audit of the Company's annual financial statements, the reviews of the quarterly financial statements, issuance of consents and assistance with and review of documents filed with the SEC. - (2) Other audit-related services provided by EisnerAmper include the annual audit of the Company's employee benefit plans as well as accounting consultations regarding significant transactions during the fiscal year. - (3) Tax fees consist of fees for services rendered to the Company for tax compliance, tax planning and advice. - (4) No other services were performed by EisnerAmper in connection with financial information systems design and implementation or otherwise.
+- (1) Audit fees consist of professional services rendered for the audit of the Company's annual financial statements, the reviews of the quarterly financial statements, issuance of consents and assistance with and review of documents filed with the SEC. - (2) Other audit-related services provided by BDO and EisnerAmper, respectively, include the annual audit of the Company's employee benefit plan. - (3) Tax fees consist of fees for services rendered to the Company for tax compliance, tax planning and advice. - (4) No other services were performed by BDO or EisnerAmper in connection with financial information systems design and implementation or otherwise.